dimitrisraptis96/design-heaven/README.md

 - **[Google Slides](https://www.google.com/slides/about/)** - Create a new presentation and edit it with others at the same time — from your computer, phone or tablet.
 - **[Keynote](https://www.apple.com/keynote/)** - Keynote is the most powerful presentation app ever designed for a mobile device.
 - **[Microsoft PowerPoint](https://products.office.com/en/powerpoint)** - Microsoft PowerPoint is the best presentation software for meetings, industry talks and business proposals.
+- **[Prezi](https://prezi.com/)** - The presentation software that uses motion, zoom, and spatial relationships to bring your ideas to life and make you a great presenter.
 - **[Slides](https://slides.com/)** - Slides is a place for creating, presenting and sharing presentations.
 The Slides editor is available right in your browser.

 ### Animation Tools